toast-commit/arma-reforger-tactical-manual/README.md

 ## What is a 'Rat'?

-**"Rat"** - the name captures the spirit of how we operate and how we are perceived.
+**“Rat”**: the name captures the spirit of how we operate and how we are perceived.
 We call ourselves Rats because we are meant to be hated.
 We are vermin in the enemy's rear, chewing through their resources, ambushing their friends and vanishing before they can retaliate.
 When they do catch us, we reappear just as quickly as we were exterminated, ready to annoy again.

-In Arma Reforger, "Ratting" is the art of operating deep behind enemy lines, fulfilling the role of a commando or saboteur.
-The Rat acts largely alone or in small cells, leveraging sabotage, ambushes, theft and nuisance to destabilise and harass enemy forces.
+In Arma Reforger, “Ratting” is the art of operating deep behind enemy lines, fulfilling the role of a commando or saboteur.
+The Rat acts largely alone or in small cells, leveraging sabotage, ambushes, theft, and nuisance to destabilise and harass enemy forces.
 Their goal is not to seize territory by force of arms, but to erode enemy logistics, morale and operational coherence through persistent, unpredictable harassment.

-Basically - be as annoying and destructive as you can without being seen and without dying.
+Basically — be as annoying and destructive as you can without being seen and without dying.

 We are the single operator who distracts large amounts of resources from the enemy into dealing with you rather than winning the game.
 Rats do not fight fair, ever.
 They lurk in the shadows, strike without warning and disappear before the enemy can comprehend what has happened.

 Rats have received their namesake in part because their playstyle demands scavenging.
-They live off the battlefield, arming themselves with whatever they can recover from the dead, whether by their own hand or someone else's.
+They live off the battlefield, arming themselves with whatever they can recover from the dead, whether by their hand or someone else's.

 Your enemies will curse you.
 They will call you cowards.
-And in that moment when you hear their frustration spill out over Platoon chat on a radio you stole from one of their own, you will know you're doing your job right.
+At that moment when you hear their frustration spill out over Platoon chat on a radio you stole from one of their own, you will know you're doing your job right.

 The term 'Rat' as we know it currently came from Escape from Tarkov (see seminal educational video — [https://youtu.be/o286LaBz__Y](https://youtu.be/o286LaBz__Y)), but the philosophy has since spread far beyond.